OpenCAPI/oc-accel-doc/web-doc/docs/apps_notes/Installing_an_OC-AD9H7_on_IC922.md

 Mention the card slot number if different from 0 using -C option.

-This command needs to be run almost once after a reset and will return the action stated here as “IBM HLS Memcopy”
+This command needs to be run almost once after a reset and will return the action stated here as “HLS HBM Memcopy” (1024b)"

 ```
-oc_maint -v [-C1]
+~/oc-accel/software/tools/oc_maint -v [-C4]
 ```

 You can now:

 - Either run the memcopy program doing any transfer you want.

-You will get the explanations on how to use this exampleby typing
+You will get the explanations on how to use this example by typing

 ```
-snap_memcopy
+~/oc-accel/actions/hls_hbm_memcopy_1024/sw/snap_hbm_memcopy
 ```

-- or run automatic test of hls_memcopy_1024 using
+- or run automatic test of hls_hbm_memcopy_1024 using

 ```
-./actions/hls_memcopy_1024/tests/hw_throughput.sh -d INCR
+~/oc-accel/actions/hls_hbm_memcopy_1024/tests/hw_throughput.sh -d INCR
 ```

 which will give you the bandwidth measured between FPGA, host memory and on-board for different file size exchanged.